 At what age do the children start in preschool (Casa)?

-Children begin preschool at three years of age.
+Children can begin at four years of age (Junior Kindergarten age)

 Do students wear uniforms?